rpm-software-management/dnf/doc/conf_ref.rst

     files, rebuilding them to RPM locally.
 However, this is quite CPU and I/O intensive.
 Default is on.

+``enablegroups``
+    boolean

+    Determines whether DNF will allow the use of package groups for this repository.
+Default is True (package groups are allowed).

 .. _exclude-label:

 ``exclude``